MateuszMarcol/naprochePraktikum/examples/README.md

 * set-theory - elementary set theory

-* 100_theorems - formalizing number systems and 10 of Wiedijk's "100 Theorems"
+* 100_theorems - number systems and 10 of Wiedijk's "100 Theorems"

 * agatha - a logic puzzle set in "Dreadsbury Mansion"